SimonBirrell/dqn-navigation-project/README.md

 To set up your python environment to run the code in this repository, follow the instructions below.

+1. [Download and install Anaconda](https://www.anaconda.com/download/), if you don't already have it.

-1. Create (and activate) a new environment with Python 3.6.
+2. Create (and activate) a new environment with Python 3.6.

 	- __Linux__ or __Mac__:
 	```bash